perez987/macOS-12-13-on-Z390-with-OpenCore/README.md

 - PCI path to the GPU may be the same on your system but it is convenient to check it with Hackintool (app) or gfxutil (Terminal utility).
 - This is not needed for Monterey.
-- This is not needed for RX 580.
+- This is not needed for Polaris cards (RX 580).
+- Henbury patch drops down significantly GeekBench 5 Metal scores.

 If needed for other Navi cards, the framebuffers to be loaded are different for each family: